GilToombes/Ion_Depletion_Accumulation/README.md

 constraint_Chemistry_AB_fast.m

- 	Constraint on chemical reactions for a solution containing a simple buffer  A + B <-> AB where the buffer reaction rates are much faster than all other dynamics in system (i.e. fast buffer)
+ 	Constraint on chemical reactions for a solution containing a simple buffer  A + B <-> AB
+	Buffer reaction rates are much faster than all other dynamics in system (i.e. fast buffer)

 constraint_Chemistry_HB.m

 	Constraint function for a fast HB proton buffer
             H+ + B <-> HB

 constraint_Chemistry_HOHB.m

-	Constraint function for a HB proton buffer which included OH-
-          H+ + B   <-> HB ;
+	Constraint function for a HB proton buffer which included OH- H+ + B   <-> HB ;
           H+ + OH  <-> H2O;